Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Background and Related Work

-\textit{Communication heterogeneity} is originally rooted in the intermittent availability of client devices due to the limited power and bandwidth in cross-device FL settings, which is less of an issue in cross-silo FL.
-However, as foundation models increasingly dominate various domains and applications, the interest in using FL to train or fine-tune these models has surged.
-This surge has led to a substantial increase in communication costs, which become a critical factor affecting the efficiency of FL training \cite{zhuang2023foundation, kuang2023federatedscope, li2024secure}.
+\textit{Communication heterogeneity} is originally rooted in the intermittent availability of client devices due to the limited power and bandwidth in cross-device FL, which is less of an issue in cross-silo FL.
+However, as foundation models increasingly dominate various domains, the interest in using FL to train or fine-tune these models has surged.
+This surge has led to a substantial increase in communication costs, which become a critical factor affecting the FL training efficiency \cite{li2024secure}.
 Consequently, improving the efficiency and robustness of transferring large model parameters has become critically important as well\cite{chen2023federated}.
-To address this situation, some client selection methods have been proposed to mitigate communication issues in cross-device FL by strategically selecting clients based on their availability, data quality, and performance \cite{cho2020client, cho2022federate, jhunjhunwala2022fedvarp, cho2022towards}.
-Other approaches focus on generic FL settings by applying compression techniques to large model parameters, thereby reducing the overall communication workload \cite{sattler2019robust, haddadpour2021federated, wilkins2024fedsz}.
+To address this situation, some client selection methods have been proposed to mitigate communication issues in cross-device FL by strategically selecting clients based on their availability, data quality, and performance \cite{cho2020client}.
+Other approaches focus on generic FL settings by applying compression or pruning techniques to large model parameters, thereby reducing the communication workload \cite{bai2024fedspallm, wilkins2024fedsz}.